AndyMeps/webpack-react-pwa/README.md

 # Webpack React PWA

-This project is designed as a barebones jumping-off point for new React projects.
-It provides the fundamental tools need without unnecessary bloat - just the good stuff.
+This project is designed as a barebones jumping-off point for new React projects; it provides the fundamental tools needed without unnecessary bloat - just the good stuff.

 ## Build Infrastructure